sclingan/NFT-Preview-Card/README.md

 ### What I learned

 Using React to learn more and push myself.
 I need to work more on SASS and use the cascade better.
 I learned more about naming conventions and also using SVG's.
-Layering images for hover effects was a challenge, I need more practive.
+Layering images for hover effects was a challenge, I need more practice.

 ### Continued development